ziyaad30/ForwardTacotron/README.md

 ## Export Model with TorchScript

-Here is a dummy example of exporting the model in torchscript:
+Here is a dummy example of exporting the model in TorchScript:
 ```
 import torch
 from models.forward_tacotron import ForwardTacotron